AngelaQYang/fast-trips_dwell_time_model/README.md

-# Fasttrips Dwell Time Model
+# Fast-Trips Dwell Time Model

 ## Content
 Dwell time model explores and suggests transit vehicle dwell time functions, for use in the Puget Sound and San Francisco Bay Area implementations of Fast-Trips (https://github.com/MetropolitanTransportationCommission/fast-trips).